-Strategy for 2019 and beyond
+Strategy for 2020 and beyond

-The Board's key aims for 2019 and beyond are to increase the Company's loan book in a measured way to around £8 million by 2022 (although there remains the capacity for this figure to increase in line with demand), and to widen the Company's support for non-Methodist projects.
+The Board's key aims for 2020 and beyond are to increase the Company's loan book in a controlled way to around £9 million by 2023 (although there remains the capacity for this figure to increase in line with demand), and to widen the Company's support for non-Methodist projects.
 However, the Board is clear that this planned growth should only be achieved from high-quality loan applications which satisfy the Company's risk assessment process.
-Internal limits (e.g. by borrower, denomination) are closely monitored within the Company's lending policy.
+Internal limits (e.g. by borrower, denomination) are closely monitored within the Company's tending policy.

-Growth in deposits is also planned, although at a lesser rate, partly owing to the Company's own internal supervision of its optimum level for deposits.
+Growth in deposits is also planned, although at a lesser rate, consistent with the Company's own internal supervision of its optimum level for deposits.

-Overall Performance in 2018
+Overall Performance in 2019